 He believed global powers would “take care of it.”

-Jun, another Queens resident who would not give his last name, said that North Korea has always projected an aggressive bravado and that this time was no different.
+Jun, another Queens resident who declined to give his last name, said that North Korea has always projected an aggressive bravado and that this time was no different.

 “A long time ago, it happened, the same situation, but nothing happened,” he said.
 “We don’t need to fight—we can resolve the situation peacefully.”